pado-labs/awesome-izk/README.md

 2. cheap computation and memory cost
 3. avoid of trusted setup

 with the requirement of "more interactions" -- the prover and the verifier execute in multiple rounds of communications.
-The interaction is quite like in MPC (secure multi-party computation), and in fact the cutting-edge izk algorithms are built from MPC!
+The interaction is quite like in MPC (secure multi-party computation), and in fact the cutting-edge iZK algorithms are built from MPC!

 ```
               xxx